avigailtaylor/GeneFEAST/user_guide.md

 #### In addition, you can also provide GeneFEAST with:
 <details>
-  <summary>An <a href="https://www.rdocumentation.org/packages/enrichR/">enrichR</a> formatted FEA results file <b>instead of</b> the basic FEA results file described above.
-This is useful if you want GeneFEAST to create dot plots of your FEA results.</summary>
+  <summary>An FEA results file outputted by one of the 'enrich' family of functions available from the <a href="https://rdrr.io/bioc/clusterProfiler/man/">clusterProfiler R package</a>.
+This is <b>instead of</b> the basic FEA results file described above and is useful if you want GeneFEAST to create dot plots of your FEA results.</summary>
   <br>

 <table>